-Stage 3 will be heard by a completely independent committee panel
+Stage 3 will be heard by a completely independent Panel panel.

 A complainant may bring someone along to the panel meeting to provide support.
 This can be a relative or friend.
-Generally, we do not encourage either party to bring legal representatives to the committee meeting.
+Generally, we do not encourage either party to bring legal representatives to the Panel meeting.
 However, there may be occasions when legal representation is appropriate.